Richard Hartmann: Life

-From 1874-77 he had a summer residence known as Villa Hartmann built on the banks of the Elbe river at Laubegaster Ufer 34 in Dresden-Laubegast by the architects Hübner & Baron in the style of Gottfried Semper.
-This villa was used by his son Gustav Hartmann (1842-1910, German engineering manufacturer and CEO of Dresdner Bank) from 1881 as his house.
+From 1874 to 1877 he had a summer residence known as Villa Hartmann built on the banks of the Elbe river at Laubegaster Ufer 34 in Dresden-Laubegast by the architects Hübner & Baron in the style of Gottfried Semper.
+This villa was used by his son Gustav Hartmann (1842–1910, German engineering manufacturer and CEO of Dresdner Bank) from 1881 as his house.
 The villa is still used today and can be visited on anniversaries.

 In 1880 the road nearest the factory was named Hartmannstrasse.
 The Vierfeld sports hall, opened in 2002 on the site of the former factory, and the Chemnitz vocational school also bear his name.
 Of the former factory structures only a few remain, of which one is under a preservation order, the engineering building known as the Richard-Hartmann-Halle and the former headquarters building which is now used by the police service.

 Significance

 Richard Hartmann was one of the most important Saxon businessmen and the most successful factory owner in Chemnitz in the 2nd half of the 19th century.
 He was an important trailblazer and pioneer for engineering in Saxony, which gained worldwide reputation through his efforts.
 Hartmann succeeded in establishing a locomotive construction industry in Saxony that rivalled that in England.
 The Sächsische Maschinenfabrik that he founded was the largest company in Saxony and played a role in Chemnitz becoming one of the greatest industrial centres in Germany after 1870.